BuddyDevelop/Medication-Voice-Reminder/README.md

 &nbsp;

-### New prescription and medication presribed
+### New prescription and medication prescribed
 ---

 #### When doctor prescribe medication or presription and user has connection to internet notification will pop up and content of the notification will be read aloud by text-to-speech engine.
+App for doctors is available <a href="https://github.com/BuddyDevelop/medManager">here.</a>

 <p align="middle">
   <img src="https://user-images.githubusercontent.com/48919056/67166804-1b94f600-f393-11e9-9605-04e5203425db.png" alt="new receipt&med" width="350" height="700px"/>